IssueTrak/coding-standards/git_guidelines.md

 Commit messages should follow the guidelines described in detail in [Tim Pope's "A Note About Git Commit Messages"][tpope].

-**Note:** _Visual Studio 2012 & 2013 just hit the enter key in the commit message textbox to add more lines._
+**Quick Tip:** _For Visual Studio 2012 & 2013 using the Team Explorer -- just hit the enter key in the commit message textbox to add additional lines._

  In summary: